thewhatifproject/WhatIfMirror/README.md

 ## Usage Example

-We provide a simple example of how to use StreamDiffusion.
+We provide a simple example of how to use WhatIfMirror.
 For more detailed examples, please refer to [`examples`](./examples) directory.

 ### Image-to-Image